vche/borgweb/README.md

 This is project fork of [BorgWeb](https://borgweb.readthedocs.io) Check the original project [here](https://github.com/borgbackup/borgweb)

-However most of the original code has been rewritten in order to upgrade borgweb into a tool that can be used as a frontend to monitor backups from serveral repositories.
+However most of the original code has been rewritten in order to upgrade borgweb into a tool that can be used as a frontend to monitor backups from several repositories.

 For instance, with several machine in a network doing regular (or manual) borg backups.
 If all the backups are sent to a single borg server, using this version of borgweb allows monitoring them.